1. Why does my transmission keep failing?

 13. Where can I obtain further information on the Canadian Export Reporting System (CERS)?

 The Canadian Automated Export Declaration (CAED) system is being replaced by the Canadian Export Reporting System (CERS).
-CERS will be a Canada Border Services Agency (CBSA) developed web-based, self-service portal enabling exporters to continue to submit electronic export declarations (including bulk load and summary reporting) to the CBSA.
-The CBSA will update their Reporting commercial exports website as further information is available.
+CERS is a Canada Border Services Agency (CBSA) developed web-based, self-service portal enabling exporters to continue to submit electronic export declarations (including bulk load and summary reporting) to the CBSA.